top of page

 Will there be a private Facebook group this year?

 This year, we have decided not to make a private Facebook group as they tend to become inactive after the course is finished, which doesn't help new members who want to do it years later.
-Our main Facebook group has two amazing, dedicated admins (Marcia Moon and Jackie Kennedy) and many other helpful members who have been sewing with us for over 20 years and have so much beneficial advice; plus, it allows all new Pattern Poole Community Members to get to know everyone.
+Our main Facebook group has two excellent, dedicated admins (Marcia Moon and Jackie Kennedy) and many other helpful members who have been sewing with us for over 20 years and have so much beneficial advice; plus, it allows all new Pattern Poole Community Members to get to know everyone.
 You can also ask questions on our blog or email us privately.
-However, this year, we want you to be excited to post what you've been working on in the course with an audience of over 13k supportive community members.
+However, this year, we want you to be excited to post what you've been working on in the course with an audience of over 15k supportive community members.

-I don't like applique.
+I don't like appliqué.
 Can I double the patchwork blocks to make a full patchwork quilt?

 Can I double the appliqué blocks and do no patchwork?

-Yes, the quilt has been designed to look good with both styles or just applique or only patchwork.
+Yes, the quilt has been designed to look good with both styles or just appliqué or only patchwork.
 It is up to you how you wish to make this quilt; with so many options, we are excited to see what everyone does differently.

 What quilt-as-you-go method will we be using?